java-wanted/jupik/08-multithreading/MULTITHREADING.md

 - Compare the time of execution when the poll of execution consists of three tasks and when it consists of a single task.

+### ThreadFactory, Callable and Feature

+An ExecutorService could be provided with a ThreadFactory on construction.
+To get tasks, the service will call an operation of this factory.

+Solve the following issue:

+- Create a job to print integers in order, one per second.
+The job MUST BE performed on a task of an ExecutorService.

+- Configure tasks of this service to run as *daemons*, e.g. to be terminated run on a *daemon* task, e.g. to be terminated when all not *daemon* tasks terminate.

+- Print points on the main task, one per second, and then terminate.